LM-SAL/iris_muse_team_meeting/docs/registration.md

 !!! note

-    This will be a MUSE and IRIS science team meeting, directly in support to the operations of the missions, and is NOT a conference.
+    This will be a MUSE and IRIS science team meeting, directly in support of the operations of the missions, and is NOT a conference.
     Therefore, for NASA funded people, this meeting should not be entered into the NCTS system for approval.

 Please fill in the following form: